 SEB Investment Management's sustainability model is a dynamic tool that will be continuously developed to ensure adaptation to both scientific research and changes in legislation.
 In our Sustainability Policy and in our Climate Statement you can learn more about how we work with identifying companies that contribute to a sustainable development.

-The European Commission's Green Deal and SEB Investment Management
+The European Commission's Green Deal

 The European Commission's Green Deal contains several initiatives in the field of sustainable financing which include mandatory rules that affect asset managers.
 According to the new regulation – sometimes called the “disclosure regulation” or “SFDR” (Sustainable Finance Disclosure Regulation) – asset managers are obliged to report on how their funds consider sustainability risks and aspects, starting from 10 March 2021.